cutlersr/iggypop/README.md

 ```

 ## Two-Step Assemblies

 For longer sequences >3 kb (~18 fragments with 250 bp oligos), we recommend that you use the two-step assembly mode, which breaks sequences into  "step one" blocks which are assembled from oligo pools using BbsI and the pPOP-BbsI vector.
-Once sequence validated step one clones are identified, the final genes are assembled using Golden Gate cloning using BsmBI into pPOP-BsmBI or pPlantPOP-BsmBI.
+Sequence validated step one clones are identified and the final genes are assembled in a second step using pPOP-BsmBI.

 ![Two-Step Assembly](png/two_step.png)
 To do this, use the provided `two_step` YAML files:

 ```bash